pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 All other options in map settings can still be changed.
 Settings such as tile cache size should be set to something much smaller to avoid crashes.

 If you need to tweak the tileUrl or other controlled settings (such as tileSize for companion app)
-* first select the tile server that matches most closely eg. `companion app`
+* First select the tile server that matches most closely eg. `companion app`
-* save settings
+* Save settings
-* go back into settings and select `custom`
+* Go back into settings and select `custom`
-* edit the settings that need to be changed
+* Edit the settings that need to be changed
-* save settings
+* Save settings

 Please note, some map choices require an auth token, see [Auth Token](#auth-token)